paulrouget/servo-embedding-api/README.md

 A `Browser` offers access to most the expect methods and properties to manipulate the history and the web page.

-A `Browser` is associated to one `SessionStorage`, that controls offline data of for set of documents.
+A `Browser` is associated to one `Session`, that controls offline data of for set of documents.
 Usually, a web browser would only use 2 sessions: a regular one, and a private one.

 A `Browser` is associated to several `ContentBlockers`.